kuerbis/Term-Choose-p6/README.md

 Modifications:

-  * If an element is not defined, the value from the option *undef* is assigned to the element.

-  * If an element holds an empty string, the value from the option *empty* is assigned to the element.
+If an element is not defined, the value from the option *undef* is assigned to the element.
+If an element holds an empty string, the value from the option *empty* is assigned to the element.

-  * White-spaces in elements are replaced with simple spaces.
+White-spaces in elements are replaced with simple spaces: `$_ =~ s:g/\s/ /`.
+Invalid characers (Unicode character proterty `Other`) are removed: `$_=~ s:g/\p{C}//`.

-        $element =~ s:g/\s/ /;

-  * Characters which match the Unicode character property `Other` are removed.

-        $element =~ s:g/\p{C}//;

-  * This mapping is made before the "`substr`" because it may change the print width of the elements.

-        $element = $element.gist;

-  * If the length of an element is greater than the width of the screen the element is cut.
+The elements are stringified with `gist`.
+If the length (print columns) of an element is greater than the width of the screen the element is cut and three dots are attached.

-        $element.=substr( 0, $allowed_length - 3 ) ~ '...';*

-`*` `Term::Choose` uses its own function to cut strings which calculates width in print columns.

 OPTIONS
 =======